Step Motor – Basic Structure & Operation

 • Operating PrinciplesIn response to each individual control pulse and direction signal, the drive applies power to the motor windings to move the rotor forward, backward, or hold it in place.
 If both phases of a 1.8-degree two-phase step motor are energized with DC current, the motor will stop rotating and hold in place.
 With a rated DC current, the motor can hold maximum torque in place, is the rated holding torque.
 The motor will move one step (1.8 degrees) in a known direction if the current in one phase is reversed.
 If When the current in the other phase was reversed, the motor would move 1 step (1.8 degrees) in the opposite direction.
 The motor continues to step in the desired direction as the current is reversed in each phase.
 The steps are very accurate.
 In one revolution of a 1.8-degree step motor, there are exactly 200 steps.
 In two-phase stepping motors, there are two types of windings: bipolar and unipolar.
 Each phase of a bipolar motor has one winding.
 As the current in each winding is reversed, the motor moves in steps.
 This requires a drive with eight electronic switches.
 Each phase of a unipolar motor has two windings.
 Each phase has two windings connected in opposite directions.
 By turning on alternate windings on the same phase, phase current can be reversed.
 This requires a drive with only four electronic switches.
 The bipolar operation typically provides 40% more holding torque than unipolar because 100% of the windings are energized.

 2 phase step motor with unipolar driver

-The step-servo is an innovative revolution for the world of stepping motor, it enhances the stepping motor with servo technology to create a product with exceptional feature and broad capability.
-The step-servo greatly improves the performance to be muchmore Intelligent, Efficient, Compact, Accurate, Fast and Smooth.
+In the world of stepping motors, the is a technological revolution that combines stepping motors with servo technology to create an exceptional product.
+Using the , the performance is greatly improved to be much more Intelligent, Efficient, Compact, Accurate, Fast, and Smooth.